Pirate Ship Cake (And Everything I Know About Fondant)

 I modeled the cannons from fondant.
 They’re so small that they dried rather quickly.
 I didn’t have black fondant, so I colored the fondant gray before modeling and then brushed them with black dust powder after modeling.
 I painted the base wood-like and added gray wheels to the bottom.

 I modeled the lamps from fondant.
 I set them on a toothpick so they would keep their shape while drying.
-I made sure the middle lamp was taller than the others.
+Then, I made sure the middle lamp was taller than the others.

 I modeled the mermaid figurehead from gum paste.
 I modeled the upper body first, let it dry overnight, and then added the lower body.
-I attached it to the front and fastened it with a thread until the glue dried.
+Then, I attached it to the front and fastened it with a thread until the glue dried.
 I took off the thread and added the hair.
 After it dried I painted it in gold.

 How do you paint in gold?
 With edible gold dust powder.
 Mix a bit of powder with a bit of alcohol.
 Paint the figure using a brush and allow the first layer to dry before adding a second and a third coat to strengthen the paint.
 If the gum paste is colored yellow/orange before modeling it won’t need a lot of layers to get a strong golden look.

 I modeled the tentacles based on this YouTube video.
 I colored the fondant gray, rolled it into cones and attached them to the side of the ship.
-I put a little glass under the tentacle I wanted to suspend on air so it would dry overnight.
+Then, I put a little glass under the tentacle I wanted to suspend on air so it would dry overnight.
 The buttons on the tentacles were colored lighter gray.

 I modeled the sea based on this YouTube video (this is one of the world’s greatest fondant artists!).
 I modeled the sea from 1 kg of light blue fondant, but I didn’t like the bright color.
 So I mixed a bit of dark blue food coloring with a bit of alcohol and then I painted the sea in a deeper color of blue.
 I created the foam effect by mixing white paint with alcohol and coloring with a round brush just on the edges.